Crown Trade Satinwood Review (White)

 They Call Me (Not So) Mellow Yellow

 I don’t like slating other brands when reviewing a rival product, but they’ve all got their strengths and their weaknesses.
 I have had spells of using each of the trade brands when it comes to satinwood.
 One which I really liked for a long time is Leyland Trade.
 That stuff is brilliant white, the opacity is also good, and the finished results look amazing.
 Not just that but Leyland isn’t even PPG’s premium brand, meaning its cheap.
 It has a major downfall though… It took me a few months to clock on, but it goes yellow very quickly.
-Going back to a job you completed a few months ago and seeing all your lovely woodwork well on its way out, is not only embarrassing, but it knocks your pride, which is a massive blow for any decorator worth their salt.
+Going back to a job you completed a few months ago and seeing all your lovely woodwork well on its way out is not only embarrassing, but it knocks your pride too.
+This is a massive blow for any decorator worth their salt.